 IVF and the Alabama Court Ruling

 In a first-in-the-nation decision, The Alabama Supreme Court recently issued a ruling declaring frozen embryos in that state to be “extrauterine children” for purposes of civil liability.
 This decision was the first of its kind in the United States.
 The case involved embryos destroyed at a hospital-based Alabama fertility clinic after an unrelated inpatient accessed the clinic storage tanks through an unsecured door, removed some vials containing embryos from a tank and then dropped them to the floor.
 As a result, embryos belonging to three patients were destroyed.
 In a lengthy opinion, Chief Justice Tom Parker and all but one of the other eight justices agreed that the couples can sue the clinic’s physicians and the hospital under Alabama’s wrongful death statute.
 Their opinion relied heavily on the justices’ religious beliefs.
 In justifying the ruling, Parker wrote “[H]uman life cannot be wrongfully destroyed without incurring the wrath of a holy God.”
-In attributing human life to fertilized eggs - sometimes one cell, sometimes a few hundred – but certainly not capable of sentient life – the court determined that they are deserving of all the protections afforded living persons.
+In attributing human life to fertilized eggs – sometimes one cell, sometimes a few hundred, but certainly not capable of sentient life – the court determined that they are deserving of all the protections afforded living persons.

-fertilizing eggs with sperm in a laboratory and then transferring an embryo into the uterus of the woman wishing to conceive.
-Generally, only one embryo is transferred; the remaining embryos are then discarded if they are deemed not to be viable, or frozen for future use.
+The public reaction was quick and, one suspects, surprising (at least to the justices), because clinics providing IVF (in vitro fertilization) in Alabama stopped their services immediately following this decision.
+Their actions stemmed from the fear of being brought up on criminal charges if fertilized eggs – embryos in current parlance – were discarded.
+IVF involves fertilizing eggs with sperm in a laboratory and then transferring an embryo into the uterus of the woman wishing to conceive.
+Generally, only one embryo is transferred; the remaining embryos are then discarded if they are deemed not to be viable or frozen for future use.
 Once the couple completes their family, they may choose to donate them to another couple but, understandably, many choose to discard them.

 It was not only IVF that was threatened; it was virtually all Assisted Reproductive Technologies (ART).
 ART is the all-encompassing term that includes in vitro fertilization and its many spinoff technologies, including egg and embryo donation, surrogacy, preimplantation genetic testing and cryopreservation (freezing) of eggs, sperm and embryos.
 Since the first successful IVF baby was born in 1978, ART has been responsible for the birth of approximately twelve million persons.
 In the United States, where ART is thought to be underutilized due to its cost, nearly 100,000, or 2% of babies, are born from ART each year.
 In other countries, the utilization approaches 10%.
 Practitioners in the field – to include the host physicians, nurses, scientists and the myriad of professionals who daily devote themselves to building families – duly consider what they do to be the most pro-life and pro-family endeavors.